joebrew/vilaweb/analyses/facts/README.md

 ![](figures/unnamed-chunk-2-1.png)<!-- -->

-Only in two hard-line Spanish nationalist parties (the Popular Party - PPC, and Citizens - C’s) is there support for imprisoning the Catalan politicians.
+Only in two hard-line Spanish nationalist parties (the Popular Party - PPC, and Citizens - Cs) is there support for imprisoning the Catalan politicians.
 In the pro-independence parties, expectedly, there is virtual unanimity against imprisonment.
 But what’s most striking is the stance of the anti-independence, left-leaning parties.
 92% of the voters